Key Takeaways

 - The best bone vitamin is a balanced combination of calcium, vitamin D3, magnesium, and vitamin K.

-- These nutrients work together to support bone density and skeletal strength.
+- These nutrients work together to support overall bone health and skeletal wellness.

 - Choosing bioavailable forms enriched with whole foods provides an added boost of nutrients and antioxidants.